kayahr/datastream/README.md

 ```

 You can simplify this structure a little bit with the helper function `readDataFromStream` which creates the data
-reader and also released the lock on the stream reader.
+reader and also releases the lock on the stream reader.
 But closing the stream is still your own responsibility:

 ```typescript
 import { readDataFromStream } from "@kayahr/datastream";